mkst/mkst.github.io/index.md

 Each post will detail parts 1 and 2 of the day's challenge.
 I'll explain my thought process, building up each solution piece-by-piece.

+My intention is for this to be accessible to people who may have some prior programming experience, but are new to Q.

 All solutions are available in my [AoC Github repository](https://github.com/streetster/aoc).